 Fish tacos originated in Baja California, Mexico, and the wild-caught fish (not farm-raised fish!) is traditionally battered, fried and served on a corn tortilla with a sour-cream–based sauce and all the toppings.
 They’re delicious, but I’ve found a way to make these tacos delicious and good for you.
 Think crispy, pan-fried, seasoned fish on a cool, fresh lettuce wrap, topped with crunchy and flavorful veggies and an Avocado Cream Sauce.
 Is your mouth watering yet?

 Fish might not be your first choice when you’re thinking taco night, but it’s actually a perfect protein for tacos because it’s so versatile and easy to cook.
 And, of course, it’s one of the best omega-3 foods you can eat.
-For the best wild-caught fish, I personally like grouper (some grouper is better than others), snapper or mahi mahi for my fish tacos.
+For the best wild-caught fish, I personally like cod, halibut or mahi mahi for my fish tacos.

 To get started, fire up your cutting board.
 For this fish taco recipe, you’re going to prep all the toppings first.